ummjevel/Generative-AI-for-beginners-dotnet/01-IntroToGenAI/readme.md

-# Getting Started with AI Development Tools
+# Lesson 1: Getting Started with AI Development Tools

-Refresh your generative AI knowledge and understand the .NET tooling available to help you to develop generative AI applications.
+*Refresh your generative AI knowledge and understand the .NET tooling available to help you to develop generative AI applications.*

 ---